Charmoniumlike Channels $1^{+}$ with Isospin $1$ from Lattice and Effective Field Theory: Reconciling data from lattice studies and experiment?

 Four distinct fits---all including experimental and lattice data---are conducted, and the reason for this will become evident later.
-The fits incorporate the lattice levels relevant for the coupled scattering of $D\bar D^*$ and $J/\psi \pi$ in s-wave.
+The fits incorporate the lattice levels relevant for the coupled scattering of $D\bar D^*$ and $J/\psi \pi$ in s wave.
 The common feature of all available lattice studies is that all energies are close to noninteracting energies.
 The distinction between the fits lies in the handling of four of our energy levels with $E_{\textrm{cm}}>\SI{4050}{MeV}$: \begin{itemize} \item Fit1 is the conventional and preferred fit that includes all the data: the experimental data, all 18 relevant lattice energy levels from our simulation\footnote{Note that no fit incorporates states with significant overlap with $D(1) \bar D^*(2)$ and $D(2) \bar D^*(1)$ operators.
 Their energies lie around \SI{200}{MeV} above the lattice $D \bar D^*$ threshold, which is the edge of the energy region accessed by the experiment.
-This and the fact that such high energy levels have not been reliably determined represent the arguments for not including the aforementioned energies.} (red and green circles in Fig.~\ref{fig:our_P0-P1}) and levels from simulations \cite{Cheung2017,CLQCD:2019npr}\footnote{Fits here and in \cite{Yan:2023bwt} incorporate the lowest six levels from \cite{CLQCD:2019npr}.}. \item Fit2: same as Fit1, but the four of our levels at highest energies (green in Fig.~\ref{fig:our_P0-P1}) are not included. \item Fit3: same as Fit1, but our four highest levels are included with errors that are artificially reduced by a factor of four (variations of this fit render similar conclusions as discussed in Appendix \ref{sec:app:more-on-fits}). \item Fit4: the original joint fit from Ref. \cite{Yan:2023bwt}, which does not incorporate our lattice levels. \end{itemize} So, Fit2 excludes four of our highest energy levels, while Fit3 gives these levels more weight in the fit.
+This and the fact that such high energy levels have not been reliably determined represent the arguments for not including the aforementioned energies.} (red and green squares in Fig.~\ref{fig:our_P0-P1} that correspond to black outlined symbols in top right panes of Figs. \ref{fig:omit_1+-} and \ref{fig:omit_A2-}), and levels from simulations \cite{Cheung2017,CLQCD:2019npr}.\footnote{Fits here and in \cite{Yan:2023bwt} incorporate the lowest six levels from \cite{CLQCD:2019npr}.} \item Fit2: same as Fit1, but the four of our levels at highest energies (green in Fig.~\ref{fig:our_P0-P1}) are not included. \item Fit3: same as Fit1, but our four highest levels are included with errors that are artificially reduced by a factor of four; at the same time, we assume that their central values are correct (variations of this fit render similar conclusions as discussed in Appendix \ref{sec:app:more-on-fits}). \item Fit4: the original joint fit from Ref. \cite{Yan:2023bwt}, which does not incorporate our lattice levels. \end{itemize} So, Fit2 excludes four of our highest energy levels, while Fit3 gives these levels more weight in the fit.

 The fitted parameters of all four fits are represented in Table~\ref{tab:param}.
 The parameters of Fit2 agree very well with Fit4.
 On the other hand, certain parameters of Fit1 and Fit3 are not consistent with Fit2 and Fit4.
 This is more pronounced for Fit3.
 The $\chi^2/N_{\mathrm{dof}}$ for Fit1 and Fit3 is larger than for the other two.
 However, the resulting $\chi^2/N_{\mathrm{dof}}$ for Fit1 is still relatively small.